 ASHRAE Standards

-A good discussion of ASHRAE 90.1, LEED, and related information is found on the Acuity sustainability page.
-That link has a very useful comparison of ASHRAE 90.1 -2001, -2004, and -2007 standards.
+A good discussion of ASHRAE 90.1 and how the standard has evolved is found on the Acuity Brands website.
+That link has a very useful comparison of ASHRAE 90.1-2007, -2010 and -2013 standards.
 ASHRAE, the American Society of Heating, Refrigerating and Air-Conditioning Engineers, takes the lead in working toward a net-zero energy building.
 A net zero energy building is a building that draws from outside resources equal or less energy than it provides using on-site renewable energy sources.

 Recycling Regulations

-There are Federal Laws and standards that apply to recycling but states and sometimes cities have established more stringent requirements.
+Federal Law and standards apply to recycling but states and sometimes cities have established more stringent requirements.
 Check your state regulations regarding recycling requirements for mercury containing lamps and lighting ballasts.

 Emergency Economic Stabilization Act of 2008, H.R.
 1424